 From Osaka it's only 90 minutes to Kyoto, which in spring is one of the wonders of the world.

-(So we are still going but everyone has to make their own decisions ...) almost 7 years ago
+(So we are still going but everyone has to make their own decisions ...) about 7 years ago

 The FCO now say it is safe to travel to Tokyo so the majority of major travel insurance providers will now cover your trip.
 For a more detailed answer, and answers to other questions you might have about visiting Japan after the earthquake, see our Frequently Asked Questions page

-http://www.seejapan.co.uk/JNTO_Consumer/Media/Press_releases/press_release_detail/11-04-07/Frequently_Asked_Questions_Following_the_Earthquake_Tsunami.aspx almost 7 years agoAnswered by Kylie - Japan National Tourism Org via WorldNomads.com
+http://www.seejapan.co.uk/JNTO_Consumer/Media/Press_releases/press_release_detail/11-04-07/Frequently_Asked_Questions_Following_the_Earthquake_Tsunami.aspx about 7 years agoAnswered by Kylie - Japan National Tourism Org via WorldNomads.com